-The Editors’ Association of Canada site provides information on the services editors provide and resources to help you locate an editor with the skills you need and create a contract for editorial services.
+The Editors Canada website provides information on different kinds of editing and several resources to help you locate the right editor for your needs and create a contract for editorial services.

 University Policies Regarding Editing of Dissertations and Theses

 Only some universities have a university-specific policy regarding the editing of a dissertation or thesis by a third party.
 Usually only proofreading is allowed, i.e., no substantive or stylistic editing.
-Many Canadian universities are in the process of formulating a policy and in the interim follow the Editors’ Association of Canada Guidelines for Editing Theses (link below), a set of guidelines for editors on the ethical editing of a thesis submitted for credit towards a doctoral or master’s degree.
+Many Canadian universities are in the process of formulating a policy and in the interim follow the Editors Canada Guidelines for Ethical Editing of Student Texts, a set of guidelines for editors on the ethical editing of a thesis submitted for credit towards a doctoral or master’s degree.
 If you would like editing assistance with your dissertation or thesis, you should first ask your academic supervisor whether your university has its own policy.
-If it does not, then I would base my editing contract with you on the EAC Guidelines.
+If it does not, I would base my editing contract with you on the Editors Canada Guidelines.
 Under these guidelines, your academic supervisor must grant permission for professional editing.

 The University of British Columbia